 Extra ukuleles are available in the music room on jam days.

 Club member Jean Anderson is a luthier.
-She shared this information: I get a lot of requests for Living Water Strings.
+She maintains a supply of the popular Living Water Strings.

 Ken Middleton is the best site to order them online.
 They take PayPal or a debit/Credit Card.
 At the bottom left of their homepage is a drop down menu to pick the set you would like to order.
 They have High and Low G options.
-I order the Concert Size for both concert and tenor ukuleles as they are plenty long enough for either size.
+The Concert Size are plenty long enough for both concert and tenor ukuleles.
 The prices are in British pounds but when you check out with Paypal the price with shipping, etc comes to around $15.

 If you do order strings and would rather not install them yourself, Jean can install them for you.
 Jean's Violin Repair

 Happy's husband, Gene Anderson, is another luthier.
 Call him at 875-2525.